cosmo-sims/MUSIC2/README.md

 MUSIC v2 - multi-scale cosmological initial conditions
 ======================================================

 MUSIC is a computer program to generate nested grid initial conditions for high-resolution "zoom" cosmological simulations.
 A detailed description of some of the algorithms can be found in [Hahn & Abel (2011)](http://arxiv.org/abs/1103.6031), but version 2.0 is much improved and has a much lower memory footprint.

+*Be aware that v1 and v2 do not produce entirely consistent zooms, due to the changes in the way the noise hierarchy is composed.
+So do not upgrade if you need to exactly reproduce a zoom run generated with v1, there is currently no backwards compatibility mode.*

 To learn how to use MUSIC, please [read the Wiki](https://github.com/cosmo-sims/music/wiki).

 Current MUSIC key features include: